Anolis proboscis: Description

 Anolis proboscis has very short limbs and a small body.
 Four main movement behaviors have been observed: crawling (most common), walking, running, and jumping.

 Anolis proboscis has a total body length (excluding tail) of roughly 5-7.5 cm.
 Males, which are slightly larger than females, possess a conspicuous proboscis, an elongated structure arising from the middle of the snout and about 1-2 cm in length; it appears to be used in courtship displays, as is the dewlap that is present in both sexes.
 There are multiple colour morphs, with the proboscis ranging from greenish yellow to orange-brown, and variety of patterning over the body, including spots and stripes.
-Anolis Proboscis bears many resemblances to the Greater Antillean twig anoles, both morphologically, with comparable sexual dimorphism, a slender body, short legs and tail, and in a behavioral sense, residing almost exclusively on narrow surfaces.
-As such, the species can be classified as a member of the twig ecomorph among Anoles.
+Anolis proboscis bears many resemblances to the Greater Antillean twig anoles, both morphologically, with comparable sexual dimorphism, a slender body, short legs and tail, and in a behavioral sense, residing almost exclusively on narrow surfaces.
+As such, the species can be classified as a member of the twig ecomorph among anoles.
 The species possesses a semi-prehensile tail, which aids them as they climb and forage in the canopy.
 Although slow moving, they have been known to cover great distances.
 The species differs from similar species in the region in its comparatively small, whitish dewlap, and a row of enlarged scales that run along the dorsum.

 Proboscis

 One of the most notable features of the species is its proboscis - a pliable, blunt appendage extending beyond the snout approximately 85% of the head length.
-Although the exact purpose of the appendage is unknown, male to male combat can be ruled out due to its highly flexible nature.
+Although the exact purpose of the appendage is unknown, male-male combat can be ruled out due to its highly flexible nature.
 Beyond sexual selection, the proboscis may help males appear larger, which could lend a significant advantage in male to male interactions, despite not acting as an actual weapon.
 Finally, because of its sexually dimorphic nature, the proboscis' use in thermoregulation or as a lure for hunting prey can also be ruled out.
-Because the dewlap of A. proboscis is comparatively underdeveloped compared to other Anole species - it is far smaller and less colorful - the appendage could compensate and act as an ornament, as it is prominently displayed during mating rituals.
+Because the dewlap of A. proboscis is comparatively underdeveloped compared to other anole species - it is far smaller and less colorful - the appendage could compensate and act as an ornament, as it is prominently displayed during mating rituals.
 Likely, it serves as an intraspecific communication signal, and could also play a role in territorial displays as a way for males to assert dominance over each other or in mate choice.